+\textbf{Datasets and Evaluation Metrics.} We evaluate our method on three datasets: CUHK-PEDES~\cite{li2017person}, ICFG-PEDES~\cite{ding2021semantically}, and RSTPReid~\cite{zhu2021dssl}.
+The primary metric is Rank-$k$, which measures the likelihood of a correct match in the top-$k$ results of a text query.
+Additionally, we use mean average precision (mAP) for a more comprehensive evaluation.

-We adopt the CLIP-ViT-B/16 model as our pre-trained image encoder and the CLIP text transformer as our text encoder~\cite{radford2021learning}.
-Additionally, we integrate a cross encoder as proposed by~\cite{jiang2023cross}.
-Following~\cite{jiang2023cross,li2023dcel}, we input images are initially resized to $384 \times 128$ pixels and undergo a series of augmentations, including random horizontal flipping, random cropping with padding, random erasing, and normalization to enhance the robustness of the model.
-The maximum token sequence length, $n_t$, is configured to $77$.
-For optimization, the Adam algorithm~\cite{kingma2015adam} is employed over $50$ epochs, starting with a learning rate of $1 \times 10^{-5}$, and incorporating cosine decay to adjust the learning rate over time.
-The first $5$ epochs serve as a warm-up period, during which the learning rate linearly increases from $1 \times 10^{-6}$ to $1 \times 10^{-5}$.
-For modules initialized without pre-trained weights, the learning rate is set at $5 \times 10^{-5}$ from the outset.
-In our (DTS) loss calculation, we set the temperature parameter $\tau$ to $0.02$.
-The regularization parameters $\lambda_{dts}$ and $\lambda_{dapl}$ parameters adjusted to $2$ and $0.8$, respectively.
-The parameters $\lambda_{mlm}$ and $\lambda_{id}$ are both configured with a value of 1.
-Our models are implemented using PyTorch~\cite{imambi2021pytorch} and trained on 4 NVIDIA RTX 4090 24G GPUs.
+\textbf{Implementation Details.} We use the CLIP-ViT-B/16 model as the pre-trained image encoder and the CLIP text transformer as the text encoder~\cite{radford2021learning}, supplemented by a cross encoder~\cite{jiang2023cross,li2023dcel}.
+Following~\cite{jiang2023cross,li2023dcel}, input images are resized to $384 \times 128$ and augmented with random horizontal flipping, padding-based cropping, random erasing, and normalization.
+The maximum token sequence length $n_t$ is set to $77$.
+For optimization, we employ the Adam optimizer over $50$ epochs, starting with a learning rate of $1 \times 10^{-5}$ and using cosine decay for gradual adjustment.
+The first $5$ epochs serve as a warm-up, linearly increasing the learning rate from $1 \times 10^{-6}$ to $1 \times 10^{-5}$.
+For modules without pre-trained weights, the learning rate is set to $5 \times 10^{-5}$.
+In the DTS loss calculation, the temperature parameter $\tau$ is set to $0.02$.
+Regularization parameters $\lambda_{dts}$ and $\lambda_{dapl}$ are set to $2$ and $0.8$, respectively, while $\lambda_{mlm}$ and $\lambda_{id}$ are both set to $1$.
+The model is implemented in PyTorch and trained on 4 NVIDIA RTX 4090 GPUs (24GB each).